 And so, it really was not likely that any headache I was experiencing as a result of a newly sustained head injury was going to register as something I should be concerned about or make mention of.

-Needless to say, I was also still pretty groggy during the three days of my hospital stay thanks to the accident itself, anesthesia from the elbow surgery, pain medications, and the fact that no patient actually gets any rest during a hospital stay after a serious car accident.
+Needless to say, I was also still pretty groggy during the three days of my hospital stay thanks to the accident itself, anaesthesia from the elbow surgery, pain medications, and the fact that no patient actually gets any rest during a hospital stay after a serious car accident.

 Honestly, pain and symptoms from car accident injuries were really just a normal part of my life and I hadn’t experienced anything I felt the need to make a big deal about during those first few days after the car accident of 1995 — not even with all the cuts, bruises and justifiable pain … Which meant, life did just carry on after the second car accident, the same way it did after the first car accident!